 The following action to overcoming dependency is the rehabilitation process.
 In most cases, it consists of the cognitive aspects, social connections, and a look at the underlying cause(s) of drug abuse or alcoholism.
 With these steps done, the chances of successful sobriety are pretty good.

 So what happened to the addict that relapses a few days or a couple of weeks out of treatment?
-The simple answers are A) not committed to the program B) dishonesty throughout, which brings us back to A, C) unethical behaviour during treatment unchecked D) has not firmly decided to stop using drugs or alcohol or E) not the correct approach method.
+The simple answers are A) not committed to the program, B) dishonesty throughout, which brings us back to A, C) unchecked unethical behaviour during treatment, D) had not firmly decided to stop using drugs or alcohol or E) not the correct approach method for that individual.

 You did not fail your last treatment program.
 Family members should also take this concept into consideration when their loved one relapses.
 It was simply a lack of intention to quit, or the person didn’t find the reason behind their abuse.

 You should note here that drugs and alcohol abuse dulls the ability of the person to hold to a decision.
 It’s part of the complexities associated with substance abuse.
 No one fails.
-Just pick up your feet and go at it again, and again and as many times as needed.
-Each time your intention builds, and you will be free of drugs.
+Just pick up your feet and go at it repeatedly and as many times as needed.
+Each time your intention builds, and you will be free from drugs.